AmaCodez/TicTacToe/README.md

 ## Future Enhancements

-* Add a restart button to reset the game without refreshing the page.
 * Improve the UI with animations and better styling.
 * Add a scoreboard to keep track of wins and ties.